 In an email to WNPR, spokesperson Mildred McNeill said that Brochu "was dismissed through our student conduct process."

-In a statement, university President Greg Woodard said that it's clear that more work needs to be done to make students feel "safe, respected and valued."
+In a statement, university President Greg Woodward said that it's clear that more work needs to be done to make students feel "safe, respected and valued."

-"The conversations that began with student groups, faculty, and staff yesterday are going to continue and involve our full community," Woodard wrote.
+"The conversations that began with student groups, faculty, and staff yesterday are going to continue and involve our full community," Woodward wrote.

 During WNPR's interview with Alexia Maitland, university administrator DeLois Lindsey came in, surprised that students were talking to a journalist.